This is in continuation of our previous blog about Tyre noise evaluation Part-I.

 - If the tyre under test is new, preconditioning is required.

 ASI has developed tyre noise testing methods and processes driven by industry requirement to understand tyre noise for customer as well as manufacturer.
 We combine near source measurement with interior noise measurement and coast down setup to understand the contribution of noise at driver ear and for the passer-by.
 This combination of external- internal coast down and accelerated method helps in better understanding as well as improved development method for tyre.

 Tests, scenarios and conditions to evaluate tyre noise.

 To study the impact on tyre noise in various scenarios which occur during the normal course of tyre life following conditions and scenarios are generally studied: -

 - Step-Steer maneuver

 - Coast down, etc

 Once measured, tyre noise data is used for various sound pressure level and psychoacoustic analysis to understand the sound characteristic and its impact.

 These above parameters are used with standard Acoustic analysis methods like color-plot, order tracking , resonance study to quantify and understand the sound because of tyre.

-In our endeavour to understand tyre more, we have developed methodologies to measure tyre tread and its impact on noise and we will be publishing that soon.
+In our endeavour to understand tyres more, we have developed methodologies to measure tyre tread and its impact on tyre noise and we will be publishing that soon.